Australia Tax: Examples

 Microsoft was criticised by a report released by the Australian Standing Committee on Infrastructure and Communications titled "At what cost?
 IT pricing and the Australia tax."
-The report acknowledged that there were some contributing factors specific to the Australian market which can make it a higher-cost environment for IT vendors compared with other markets, such as Australia's small population and geographical distribution, however the inquiry did not find that these factors were substantial enough to defend the price increases of products such as Microsoft Office, especially if the product is delivered via the Internet.
+The report acknowledged that there were some contributing factors specific to the Australian market which can make it a higher-cost environment for IT vendors compared with other markets, such as Australia's small population and geographical distribution.
+However, the inquiry did not find that these factors were substantial enough to defend the price increases of products such as Microsoft Office, especially if the product is delivered via the Internet.

 IT pricing inquiry

 In 2012, the House of Representatives Standing Committee on Infrastructure and Communication began a 12-month investigation into price differences for IT products.
 The report, mentioned in the preceding section, concluded that IT products are more expensive in Australia because of "regional pricing strategies implemented by major vendors and copyright holders".
 Ten recommendations were made including the removal of geo-blocking restrictions and lifting restrictions on parallel importing.
-An amendment to the Competition and Consumer Act, which would make contracts or terms of service which seek to enforce geo-blocking become void, was suggested, as was the education of the Australian public on ways to circumvent geo-blocking mechanisms.
+An amendment to the Competition and Consumer Act, which would void contracts or terms of service seeking to enforce geo-blocking, was suggested, as was the education of the Australian public on ways to circumvent geo-blocking mechanisms.
 The recommendations were supported by the Australian consumer rights organisation, Choice.